Kapiza/git-course/readme.md

-# Git and gith
+# Git and GitHub

-Crash course for Git
+Hello GitHub